PDF Tools · Compression Guide

 How do I compress PDF to 500KB on mobile?

-Open Zappy Compress PDF on your phone browser, upload the file, set the target to 500KB, and download.
-No app needed — works on Android and iPhone.
+Open Zappy Compress PDF on your phone browser, upload the file, set the target to 500KB and download.
+Works on Android and iPhone — no app install needed.

 Will compression reduce quality?

-How do I make PDF size less than 500KB for a portal?
+How do I reduce PDF file size for email?

 Free, instant, no signup.
-Works on any device — phone or desktop.
+Any KB target.
+Works on any device.